-Franchising Comparative Guide - Corporate/Commercial Law - Canada
+Franchising Comparative Guide

 7.3 Does the franchisor have any mandatory rights and obligations under the franchise agreement?

 There are no specific rights or obligations prescribed by the Franchise Acts.
-However, the franchisor must perform the franchise agreement and exercise its rights in good faith.
+However, the franchisor must:

+- perform the franchise agreement and exercise its rights in good faith; and

-The content of the duty of good faith is highly fact-specific; and while it cannot be used to rewrite the terms of the contract, the exercise of the franchisor's rights under the franchise agreement will be subjected to the good-faith requirement.
-For example, even where the agreement gives the franchisor the right to do something ‘in its sole discretion', the franchisor may not exercise its discretion arbitrarily or capriciously, or knowingly mislead the franchisee.
+The content of the duty of good faith is highly fact specific; and while it cannot be used to rewrite the terms of the contract, the exercise of the franchisor's rights under the franchise agreement will be subjected to the good-faith requirement.
+For example, even where the agreement gives the franchisor the right to do something 'in its sole discretion', the franchisor may not exercise its discretion arbitrarily or capriciously, or knowingly mislead the franchisee.
 Therefore, the franchise agreement must be drafted expressly and unambiguously to avoid unintentional restriction of the franchisor's rights.

 7.4 Does the franchisee have any mandatory rights and obligations under the franchise agreement